mrjain/ethereum-smart-contract/README.md

 ## Migration/deploy the smart contract to Ropsten

 You will first need to get some test Ether for Ropsten using a faucet,
 goto: https://faucet.dimensions.network/ and enter your Ethereum address to get some Ether.
-Once you have test Ether, deploy the smart contract to the Ropsten testing blockchain by type the following:
+Once you have test Ether, deploy the smart contract to the Ropsten testing blockchain by typing the following:

 ```
 truffle migrate --reset --network ropsten